Key textile moments of my life — From the earliest in childhood, almost spontaneous phases was lead me towards dedication to textiles

 Archive photo, Melting of Hemp in Morava, 1912, shut by Nikola Zega.

 At this moment, here I can only put the list of subsequent milestones.
-I believe it should be better to introduce them separately.
-Because different case opportunities deserve it according to their role at my professional fate:
+I believe it would be better to introduce them separately.
+Because different case opportunities deserve it according to their role in my professional fate:

 When I chose the Study of Ethnology, instead of Art history…